Rashad Phillips: College career

-Phillips stood at 5'8" (1.73 m) when he entered college.
+Phillips stood at 5 ft 8 in when he entered University of Detroit Mercy.
 He averaged 10.0 points per game in his first season, and was named the Midwestern Collegiate Conference's (MCC) Newcomer of the Year.
 The Titans were conference regular season champions, behind a 12–2 MCC record, and earned a berth into the 1998 NCAA tournament.
 After upsetting St. John's in the first round, Detroit lost in the round of 32, to a strong Purdue squad, ending their year with an overall record of 25–6.

 During his sophomore season, in 1998–99, he increased his average to 15.7 points per game, which would be the first of three consecutive years in which he led Detroit in that category.
 The Titans repeated as regular season champions, and also won the MCC tournament, which gave them an automatic berth into the 1999 NCAA tournament.
 Phillips played a big role in 12th-seeded Detroit's upset over 5th-seeded UCLA, by a score of 56–53, during the opening round game.
 Just like the season before, when they scored a major upset to open the tournament, Detroit then found itself on the losing end in the round of 32, this time at the hands of 4th-seeded Ohio State.
 At the end of the 25–6 season, Phillips was named to the All-MCC First Team.

 As a junior, in 1999–2000, the Titans failed to qualify for any postseason tournaments, since they only finished with a 20–12 (8–6 MCC) record.
 Phillips' scoring average, meanwhile, rose to a career-best 23.0 points per game, while he also finished in the top 10 in the nation.
 His average led the Midwestern Collegiate Conference, while his 735 total points scored is still the fourth-highest single season mark in school history.
 He repeated as both an All-MCC First Team selection, as well as an All-Defensive Team selection.
 Phillips was named the MCC Men's Basketball Player of the Year, becoming the first Detroit Titan ever to be honored as the league's Newcomer of the Year and Player of the Year during his career.